wp-plugins/supra-csv-parser/readme.txt

 as attachments or thumbnails.
 Manage existing csv files and promote ease of use by creating presets for both postmeta and ingestion mapping.

-The postmeta mapping feature automativally retrieves all of the possible postmeta fileds of the selected post type.
+The postmeta mapping feature automatically retrieves all of the possible postmeta fileds of the selected post type.
 If there is a postmeta field that doesnt show in the interface you have to ability to create a new post meta field.
 The ingestion interface is dynamically arranged and populated based on the post type and the values that you have provided in the configuration interface.